laravel-validation-rules/offensive/README.md

 ]);
 ```

+You are also able to specifiy a custom offensive word blacklist and whitelist.
+If you wish
+to do this, check the [additional usage examples](https://github.com/DivineOmega/laravel-offensive-validation-rule#usage).

 ## License
 This project is licensed under a GNU Lesser General Public License v3.0 which you can find
 [in this LICENSE](https://github.com/laravel-validation-rules/exposed-password/blob/master/LICENSE).